 Therapists are advised to register with a professional body that ensures its members are properly qualified and have insurance to practice.

 The Complementary and Natural Healthcare Council (CNHC) is a voluntary regulator that was set up with government support to provide a register of therapists who have met national standards.
 The register has been approved by the Professional Standards Authority for Health and Social Care.

-See section 5: How do I find out more? for contact details.
+See section 5: How do I find out more? for contact details and other professional bodies who hold lists of professionally qualified, registered therapists.

 It is important that therapists are aware of how MND affects you.
 Let them know if you have any problems with:

 - speech and communication

 - fatigue

 - eating and drinking (or tube feeding)

 - breathing (some essential oils are not suitable for people with breathing problems)

 - muscle spasms or weakness

 - mobility and movement

 - involuntary movements

 - pain.

 Also let them know if you are taking any medications.
-What other therapies could I try?
-4:
+4: What other therapies could I try?